Cobble Hill

 Cobble Hill Anglo-Italianate sitting room

-The second-floor "Piano Nobile" retained its historic elegance with an ornate central stair hall separating two entertainment rooms.
-The decorative plaster crown moldings were carefully restored and reinstalled, maintaining the home’s original character.
-Plain-sawn white oak paneling unifies the interiors, with accents of pink, red, and green creating a playful dialogue between the old and the new.
+The second-floor "Piano Nobile" retained its historic elegance with an ornate central stair hall that separates two entertainment spaces.
+The decorative plaster crown moldings were carefully restored to maintain the home’s original character.

 Cobble Hill Anglo-Italianate staircase